WINN: Today is June 25. This is Jennifer Winn and I'm interviewing Ken Leetham. Ken, what are some of your earliest memories of Provo?

 WINN: What did you do for dating?

 LEETHAM: We would go to ball games.
 I was playing on four or five softball teams.
 She would come watch me play.
-We would go out and have a bite to eat and we would go to the drive inns like the old Geneva Drive in that used to be in Orem where Grand Central used to be.
+We would go out and have a bite to eat and we would go to the drive-ins like the old Geneva Drive-In that used to be in Orem where Grand Central used to be.
 That is where the Outback Steakhouse is now.
-That used to be the old drive in.
+That used to be the old drive-in.
 We used to go do that and have picnics, and ride horses.